Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Propagation effect: Faraday conversion

-According to Eq.(\ref{nufc}), within a plausible range of magnetospheric parameters, the condition $\nu_{\rm FC} / \nu \sim \text{a few}$ can be satisfied.
-For a typical radio telescope with a relative bandwidth of $\Delta\nu/\nu \sim 0.5-1$, this translates into a differential Faraday conversion angle across the band of $\Delta\theta_{\rm FC} \sim \text{a few} \times 2\pi$.
+While the absolute polarization change of a wave as it traverses the magnetosphere cannot be directly measured, the process leaves a distinct, observable signature in the frequency domain.
+The Faraday conversion angle, $\theta_{\rm FC}$, is intrinsically frequency-dependent ($\theta_{\rm FC} \propto \nu^{-3}$ for the weak-field regime and $\theta_{\rm FC} \propto \nu^{-1}$ for the strong-field regime).
+Consequently, the final polarization state and degree measured by an observer will also exhibit a strong dependence on frequency, as the polarization vector $\bm{P}$ will have rotated by different amounts at different frequencies.
+This frequency-dependent polarization provides a direct observational test for Faraday conversion.
+Specifically, we can predict the amplitude of the variation in the linear and circular polarization degrees across a finite observing bandwidth, $\Delta\nu$.
+For a given bandwidth, this variation is approximately given by \be \Delta\theta_{\rm FC}\simeq\left\{ \right. \ee Thus, in the weak-field regime, the according to Eq.(\ref{nufc}), within a plausible range of magnetospheric parameters, the condition $\nu_{\rm FC} / \nu \sim \text{a few}$ can be satisfied.
+For a typical radio telescope with a relative bandwidth of $\Delta\nu/\nu \sim 0.5-1$, this translates into a moderate differential Faraday conversion angle of $\Delta\theta_{\rm FC} \sim \text{a few} \times 2\pi$ across the observation band of $\Delta\nu$.
 Such a large differential rotation is a hallmark of strong Faraday conversion and implies that a distinct, frequency-dependent polarization signature could be observable.
 Specifically, it predicts a significant conversion between linear and circular polarization states across the observing band\footnote{It should be noted that a more rigorous analysis would require consideration of the initial polarization state, as this also influences the final observed polarization.
 The calculation presented here is intended as a scaling analysis, designed to estimate the characteristic magnitude of the polarization change rather than to model the precise outcome.}, which is consistent with the observed polarization conversion in the LPT GPM J1839-10 \citep{Men25} and in FRB 20201124A \citep{Xu22}.
+On the other hand, in the strong-field regime, the condition $\nu_{\rm FC} \gg \nu$ leads to an extremely large differential Faraday conversion angle, $\Delta\theta_{\rm FC} \gg 2\pi$, across the observation band $\Delta\nu$, resulting in substantial depolarization.
+This implies that the observed polarization degree of LPTs might be strongly suppressed when the radiation direction approaches alignment with the WD or MD, especially for systems with strong magnetic moments.

 In a real scenario of the magnetosphere of a WD -- MD binary, the direction of the magnetic field along the line of sight can change gradually, i.e., the natural mode axes changes orientation continuously in the Poincar\'{e} sphere.
 We consider that the direction of the magnetic field suffers a sign reversal ($\theta\sim\pi/2$) at a point of $z=0$, so-called rQT region.
 Assuming that the coherent length of the magnetic field is $L_\theta$, then the polarization vector will rotate an angle of $\rho_LL_\theta$ around the natural mode axes in the Poincar\'{e} sphere, meanwhile, the natural mode axes will evolve an angle of $\delta\rho_V(L_\theta)/\rho_L$ at the same time, see Figure \ref{coupling}.
 Thus, one can define the coupling coefficient as \citep{Cohen60,Melrose10} \be C\simeq\frac{\delta\rho_V(L_\theta)/\rho_L}{\rho_LL_\theta}\sim\frac{\rho_V}{\rho_L^2L_\theta}\simeq\fraction{\nu}{\nu_T}{4}, \ee where $\delta\rho_V\simeq\rho_V$ is adopted near the $QU$ plane, and the coupling frequency is